CanCanCommunity/cancancan/docs/Model-Adapter.md

 This method is used to determine whether a model should be passed to the adapter or not.

-If your ```for_class?``` implementation returns true, the adapter will provided with the model to build and match the rules defined.
+If your ```for_class?``` implementation returns true, the adapter will be provided with the model to build and match the rules defined.

 Otherwise the adapter will be skipped and the other subclasses of the abstract adapter will be checked.

 #### database_records

-Used to get all records from the database.
-This has to be overwritten as the abstract adapter does not know about your model or use-case.
+Used to implement the loading of entries from the database, by a developer defined handling of the given rules for a model.

 ### Dependencies